fwilleke80/Python-Tests/README.md

  Calculate an SHA256 hash of the contents of a file.

+* `python test.py --translate "Hallo Welt"

+ Translate a sentence to English, using Google Translate.

 ## Modules
 The whole project is grouped into a launcher (test.py) and modules that are wrapped in a Python package (folder "modules").
 The launcher script is set up in a way that it does not have to be changed when adding a new module to the package.